otfbm/docs/guides_getting_started.md

 ## 1. Starting initiative and setting up the map

-First up, we start the initiative by typing the command:
+First up, we enter initiative by typing the command:

 ```
 !init begin